 Download, read, print, fill out both pages, and return the MOU Form.
 Please read this carefully before asking questions of the GPD.
 It contains a description of the details of your academic requirements for the course.
 You will also need your job supervisor’s signature.
 Get the finished form to the GPD, so we can register you for the course for the proper number of credits.
 The form can be scanned and emailed or turn in paper to the department staff.
 If you are doing Curricular Practical Training (For F-1 students), turn in the CPT form at the same time.

 There are three related but different terms: job, internship, and CPT, Curricular Practical Training (For F-1 students).
-You can have a job and not have it be an internship for academic credit, or you can have a job that goes on longer than an internship.
+You can have a job and not have it be an internship for academic credit, or you can have a job that goes on longer than an academic internship.
 Also if you are doing an academic internship, your job employer does not need to classify your position as “internship”.
 If you are doing an academic internship, the MOU indicates only two small requirements for your employer during your time in the academic internship: The bulk of your duties must be related to doing computer science in the real world, and the supervisor will write a few line email at the end of the time of the academic internship indicating your successful completion of all the hours required for the academic internship.

 Service Internships: Though most students choose a well-paid internship, some choose an unpaid internship for a worthy, nonprofit cause.
 In this case the tuition for the internship can be a burden.
 Contact the GPD about whether your service may be such that the Dean would agree to waive tuition.
 If possible, this should be clarified well in advance.